menandmice/micetro_docs/guides/user-manual/dns_servers.rst

 1. Select the desired server.

-2. From the menu bar, select Server, View Cache Entries.
-The View Cache Entries tab displays.
+2. From the menu bar, select :guilabel:`Server --> View Cache Entries`.
+The *View Cache Entries* tab displays.

 .. image:: ../../images/console-dns-cache-entries-1.png
   :width: 70%
   :align: center

-3. Enter a name to view and click the View button.
+3. Enter a name to view and click the :guilabel:`View` button.
 The entries found are displayed in a tree view.

 .. image:: ../../images/console-dns-cache-entries-2.png
   :width: 70%